-The AMD Ryzen 2 processor range launched with a pair of new X-series CPUs, offering the highest clock speeds and best performance.
+The second-gen AMD Ryzen 2 processor range launched with a pair of new X-series CPUs, offering the highest clock speeds and best performance.
 But wherever the 2700X and 2600X go so will follow the non-X variants… and so we have the impressive Ryzen 5 2600, the perfect gaming CPU for anyone happy to indulge in a little OC play.

 But what’s in an X?
 These X-series chips come with the highest clockspeeds and supposedly have the highest level of automatic overclocking, powered by the Precision Boost and XFR features of Ryzen’s latest silicon.
 How much does that really matter in the final reckoning?
 Not as much as you might think if you’re willing to get your hands dirty.